TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.migration/classic-iaas-deprecation-informational.md

 <properties
     pageTitle="Classic IaaS Deprecation Information"
-    description="Your subscription contains classic IaaS resources that should be migrated to ARM." infoBubbleText="Your subscription contains classic IaaS resources that should be migrated to ARM." service="microsoft.compute"
+    description="Your subscription contains classic IaaS VM resources that should be migrated to ARM." infoBubbleText="Your subscription contains classic IaaS resources that should be migrated to ARM." service="microsoft.compute"
     resource="virtualmachines"